 I’m experimenting with being more transparent about AI usage on this site.
-Not in a performative ā€œlook how ethical I amā€ way, but because I use AI tools differently across different posts and you deserve to know what you’re reading.
+I use AI tools differently across different posts, and the AIL label tells you exactly what kind of reading you’re doing.

 I’m trying out the AI Influence Level (AIL) framework created by Daniel Miessler.
 It’s a simple 0-5 scale that rates how much AI touched a piece of content:

-• AIL 0: No AI involved at all – handwritten, typed from scratch, pure human
+• AIL 0: No AI involved at all, handwritten, typed from scratch, pure human

-• AIL 1: Minor AI help – grammar fixes, sentence cleanup
+• AIL 1: Minor AI help, grammar fixes, sentence cleanup

-• AIL 2: Major AI augmentation – significant edits or expansions
+• AIL 2: Major AI augmentation, significant edits or expansions

 • AIL 3: AI created from full human structure and outline